network-science-lab/infmax-simulator-icm-mln/README.md

-├── _data_set               -> networks to compute actors' marginal efficiency for ├── _test_data              -> examplary outputs of the dataset generator used in the E2E test ├── _output                 -> a directory where we recommend to save results ├── env                     -> a definition of the runtime environment ├── runners                 -> scripts to execute experiments according to provided configs ├── README.md
+├── _data_set               -> networks to compute actors' marginal efficiency for ├── _test_data              -> examplary outputs of the dataset generator used in the E2E test ├── _output                 -> a directory where we recommend to save results ├── env                     -> a definition of the runtime environment
+├── src
+│   ├── generators          -> scripts to generate SPs according to provided configs │   └── icm                 -> implementations of the ICM adapted to multilayer networks ├── README.md
-├── run_experiments.py      -> main entrypoint to trigger the pipeline
-└── test_reproducibility.py -> E2E test to prove that results can be repeated
+├── generate_sp.py          -> main entrypoint to trigger the pipeline which generate SPs └── test_reproducibility.py -> E2E test to prove that results can be repeated
 ```

 ## Running the pipeline

-To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to
+To run experiments execute: `generate_sp.py` and provide proper CLI arguments, i.e. a path to
 the configuration file.
 See examples in `_config/examples` for inspirations.
 As a result, for each
 evaluated spreading case, a csv file will be obtained with a folllowing data regarding each actor of
 the network: